diml/RFCs/rfcs/ocamlnat.md

 would make it simple and straightforward to use OCaml as an extension language.

-## verified  examples in documentation comment
+## Verified  examples in documentation comment

 We are particularly interested in this feature for the [mdx][mdx] tool.
-More precisely, we are currently working on a feature allowing to have verified toplevel snippets in mli files.
+More precisely, we are currently working on a feature allowing verified toplevel snippets in mli files.
 For instance:

 ```ocaml
 (** [chop_prefix s ~prefix] returns [s] without the leading [prefix]. *)